-or arranges for the transportation of any such items into or out of Zimbabwe by cargo, courier, postal service or any other means, shall disclose such items to a customs official or inspector upon being requested to do so.

-- (2) Where disclosure under subsection (1) is made to an officer of the Zimbabwe Revenue Authority, such disclosure (together with all relevant details of the person making the disclosure) shall be recorded by the officer, and the Zimbabwe Revenue Authority shall provide access to this information to an inspector on request. - (3) Any person who intentionally or by gross negligence fails to make any disclosure that he or she is requested to make under subsection (1), or makes a disclosure that is false in any material particular, or fails to make a full material disclosure, commits an offence and is liable to a fine not exceeding one hundred thousand dollars (US \$100 000) or to imprisonment for a period not exceeding twelve months or both such fine and such imprisonment.
+- (d) manufactured precious metals or precious stones in such a quantity as cannot reasonably be attributable to the personal use of the person, or of the members of his or her immediate family (whether or not such family members are travelling with him or her); - or arranges for the transportation of any such items into or out of Zimbabwe by cargo, courier, postal service or any other means, shall disclose such items to a customs official or inspector upon being requested to do so. - (2) Where disclosure under subsection (1) is made to an officer of the Zimbabwe Revenue Authority, such disclosure (together with all relevant details of the person making the disclosure) shall be recorded by the officer, and the Zimbabwe Revenue Authority shall without delay and, in any case not later than seventy-two hours, submit a copy of every such disclosure and accompanying particulars of the person making the disclosure, to the Unit. - [subsection (2) amended by section 5 of Act 12 of 2018] - (3) Any person who intentionally or by gross negligence fails to make any disclosure that he or she is requested to make under subsection (1), or makes a disclosure that is false in any material particular, or fails to make a full material disclosure, commits an offence and is liable to a fine not exceeding one hundred thousand dollars (US \$100 000) or to imprisonment for a period not exceeding twelve months or both such fine and such imprisonment. - [subsection amended by Act No. 4 of 2014]